trunk-io/docs/check/configuration/supported/svgo.md

 ---
-description: SVGO- A Tool for Optimizing SVG Files
+description: SVGO, or Scalable Vector Graphics Optimizer, is a tool designed to optimize SVG files, making them smaller and more efficient without compromising on quality.
 ---

-# SVGO

-SVGO is a linter for SVG.
+**SVGO** is a linter for SVG.

 You can enable the SVGO plugin with